-The path to becoming a great speaker is one often achieved by learning from past lessons and experiences.
-At my very first speaking gig, I was a barrel of nervous energy; I found myself falling into some classic ‘don’t do’ presentation habits.
-I’m going to share some of those lessons with you today to help free your presentation style.
-I’ll point out some of the tips I’ve learnt from some really confident and engaging speakers.
+The path to becoming a great speaker is often achieved by learning from past lessons and experiences.
+At my first speaking gig, I was a barrel of nervous energy; I found myself falling into some classic ‘don’t do’ presentation habits.
+I will share some of those lessons with you today to help free your presentation style.
+I’ll point out some tips I’ve learnt from some confident and engaging speakers.

 I’d suggest watching some popular talks on TED; it’s a great place to pick up techniques on different presentation styles.

 1. Get Out From Behind the Lectern

 It helps if the audience can see you.
 Many presenters tend to be overly reliant on their notes or need to see their presentation slides in front of them in case they forget what they will say.